great-expectations/great_expectations/docs/deployment_patterns/how_use_great_expectations_with_airflow.md

 ---
-title: How to run a Checkpoint in Airflow
+title: How to Use Great Expectations with Airflow
 ---
 import Prerequisites from '../guides/connecting_to_your_data/components/prerequisites.jsx'